DethRaid/SanityEngine/docs/game/Gameplay.md

 Gameplay of this game will be dependent on where the player is

 The gameplay will be highly dependent in the environment.
-The
+Different biomes will offer different gameplay opportunities.
+In a forest, for example, the player will be able to climb trees and jump between them.

 # Notes: